zuozhenggh/learning-library/solutions-library/jde-move-improve/analyze/analyze.md

     At this point, ADF applications should function normally when run through the JD Edwards EnterpriseOne HTML Client.

-## Step 5:  Connect to Oracle BI Publisher Server for OVR
+## Task 5:  Connect to Oracle BI Publisher Server for OVR

 The Oracle BI Publisher Server for One View Reporting (OVR) is a reporting tool.